 What is trauma?

 The most simple explanation is best described by Lindemann as "the sudden, uncontrollable, disruption of affiliative bonds".
 This covers a broad range of events such as the death of a loved one, abuse and neglect, war, being a victim of crime and anything else that disrupts your sense of safety and stability.
+Trauma can be one single event, or can be ongoing and sustained exposure - such as abuse and neglect in the home, or domestic violence.

 Deciding if you need help.